kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

         // dont' want to know *which specific one* that might be - we
         // keep the code general.

-        // Let's define a 'dispatch' class from the 'dispatch_base' base
+        // Let's derive a 'dispatch' class from the 'dispatch_base' base
         // class we have in 'project.h'.
 It's important that the derived
         // class is in the SIMD-ISA-specific namespace!